The Great Little Book of Afformations Review

 Noah St. John is a bestselling author, speaker, and success coach who has spent decades working with individuals and organizations on the inner patterns that drive outer results.
 He is best known for developing the concept of afformations — a method that replaces traditional positive affirmations with empowering questions — and has since built a body of work around this core insight that includes multiple books, coaching programs, and speaking engagements worldwide.

-The Core Concept — From Statements to Questions
+The Core Concept: From Statements to Questions

-The brain cannot reject a question the way it rejects a statement.
-Instead it does what it is designed to do — it searches for an answer.
-That search process, repeated consistently, gradually shifts the automatic thoughts and expectations that shape your daily experience from the inside out.
+Afformations bypass this by replacing statements with empowering questions.
+Instead of “I am confident” you ask “Why am I so confident?”
+Instead of “money flows easily to me” you ask “Why does money flow so easily into my life?”
+The mind cannot push back against a question the way it pushes back against a statement.
+Instead it does what it naturally does — it searches for an answer.
+That search process repeated consistently gradually shifts the automatic thoughts and expectations that shape your daily experience from the inside out.

-This happens whether the question is empowering or disempowering.
-Most people habitually ask themselves deeply disempowering questions — why does this always happen to me, why can I never get it right, why am I so unlucky — and their brains dutifully search for and find evidence to support those conclusions.
+The mind has a natural tendency to search for answers to any question posed to it.
+This happens automatically whether the question is empowering or disempowering.
+Most people habitually ask themselves deeply disempowering questions — why does this always happen to me, why can I never get it right, why am I so unlucky — and their minds dutifully search for and find evidence to support those conclusions.

 What Makes This Book Different